Jashuah/Technical-Writing/README.md

     <img src="https://user-images.githubusercontent.com/37952414/219937283-464577a7-15f0-40b5-89c6-d3043d96ca12.jpg" width="250" height="550">
   </p>

-### Limitations:
-* The minimum amount of money that can be transferred one-time from Simply to any bank is 1500 tenge.
-* The maximum amount of money that can be transferred one-time from Simply to any bank is 150,000 tenge.
-* The maximum amount of money that can be transferred from Simply to any bank in a month is 1,035,000 tenge.

 ### Troubleshooting guide
 * If you experience any issues creating a Simply account or transfering money from Simply to another bank, please contact the customer support team via WhatsApp at _+7-747-744-4077_.
 * If you encountered any problems while making a payment through Jusan, you can use the personal assistant feature in the Jusan app for assistance.